kalumet/cora-sc/README.md

 - easily check what actions are available in one easy readable json file.
 All localisation information are provided.
 - extend easily localisation information of actions with community based translation files or official translations

+A tutorial on how to configure it will be provided on demand.
+You can get in touch with me via Spectrum (eXpG_kalumet) or via github for the moment.

 ### Only one activation key to control multiple wingmen
 It is more complex and in some situation errornous ... so be aware of this ... maybe wrong approach, but I prefer to only have one keybind to activate speech recognition

+### Galactapedia lore available
+This functionality is using the API provided by the fantastic Star-Citizen Wiki (https://star-citizen.wiki/) and uses their API.

+If you ask about ingame locations Cora will try to retrieve galactapedia information and provide it to you ingame.
+Cora will make a search query to the Star Citizen Wiki if you say something like "What can you tell me about Lorville?"
+You can ask for more details.

+If you ask for "The news of the day", Cora will just retrieve a random galactapedia entry.

 ### Trading Devision Radio Calls
+This Functionality is using the great information provided by UEX (https://uexcorp.space/) and uses their API v1.
 Based on UEX Data retrieved regularly.
 Provides information about:
 - find_best_trade_route_starting_at_location (You are at Hurston and don't care where to go -> Will give you the best trading option starting at hurston)
 - find_tradeport_at_location_that_buys_commodity (You want to sell a commodity that you have and want to know if it can be sold near your current location)